 - Kontaktperson Markus Kroetzsch

 - Veröffentlichungsdatum 13.
 April 2018

-VLog (Vertical Datalog) is a rule engine that supports reasoning over Horn existential rules and, implicitly, Datalog.
+VLog (Vertical Datalog) is a rule engine that supports reasoning over Horn existential rules with stratified negation and, implicitly, Datalog.
 It uses a novel strategy based on a vertical storage architecture , which exhibits a state-of-the-art performance, distinguishing itself by excellent memory footprint and scalability .

 The engine applies a bottom-up strategy for existential rules, supporting the two most studied materialisation algorithms: the Skolem and the Restricted (Standard) Chase.
 The latter is recommended for use, as it leads to termination in more cases.

 VLog can be used for query answering, federated reasoning and data integration.
 It allows the use of multiple datasources at the same time, of various types (RDF stores, CSV files, OWL ontologies and remote SPARQL endpoints).

 VLog is open-source, and it provides two main tools for such reasoning tasks:

 - the core C++ reasoner VLog (https://github.com/karmaresearch/vlog), which is a command-line client with an interactive web interface that provides graphical representations of each rule executions, useful for tracing and debugging rule programs.
 The pre-compiled binaries can be obtained via Docker (karmaresearch/vlog), which facilitates a platfom-independent use.